jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 Your authorization server is ready and can begin issuing access tokens.
 To test the process you need an OAuth2 consumer; if you are familiar enough with OAuth2, you can use curl, requests, or anything that speaks HTTP.

-For this tutorial, we suggest using [Postman](https://www.postman.com/downloads/) :
+For this tutorial, we suggest using `Postman <https://www.postman.com/downloads/>`_.

 Open up the Authorization tab under a request and, for this tutorial, set the fields as follows: